beecloud/beecloud-webhook/README.md

 -------------     | ------------- | -------------
   sign            | String        | 32位小写
   timestamp       | Long          | 1426817510111
-  channelType     | String        | 'WX' or 'ALI' or 'UN'or'KUAIQIAN'or'JD' transactionType | String        | 'PAY' or 'REFUND' transactionId   | String        | '201506101035040000001'
-  transactionFee  | Integer       | 1 表示0.01元
+  channelType     | String        | 'WX' or 'ALI' or 'UN' or 'KUAIQIAN' or 'JD' transactionType | String        | 'PAY' or 'REFUND' transactionId   | String        | '201506101035040000001' transactionFee  | Integer       | 1 表示0.01元